javalin/website/pages/download.md

 ## Download Javalin
 {% include macros/mavenDep.md %}

+## Javalin modules

+There are multiple modules available for Javalin.
+All modules are released in sync with the core `javalin` module, you just have to replace the artifact id:

+* `javalin` - the core Javalin dependency (shown in the snippet above)
+* `javalin-bundle` - `javalin`, plus `javalin-openapi`, `jackson` and `logback` (good to get started fast)
+* `javalin-openapi` - the OpenAPI plugin and all required dependencies
+* `javalin-graphql` - the new GraphQL plugin
+* `javalin-without-jetty` - `javalin` with all `jetty` dependencies excluded and Jetty specific methods removed (useful for running on e.g. Tomcat)

 ### Manual downloads
 You can get the prebuilt jar from [Maven Central](https://repo1.maven.org/maven2/io/javalin/javalin/).\\
 You can get the source on [GitHub](https://github.com/tipsy/javalin), or [download it as a zip](https://github.com/tipsy/javalin/archive/master.zip).